arikast/idemp/README.md

 - It cannot diagnose and repair a system that was provisioned via other means.
 These days with AWS though, boxes are increasingly disposable: many people prefer to just re-build from scratch rather than diagnose and repair
 - It is procedural, not declarative.
 I consider this an advantage for troubleshooting and reasoning about the system, but philosophies differ on this point.
 - No pre-written "easy install" modules to do fancy things (or even simple things).
 AWS provisioning, setting up users, network config, and on and on.
 You have to do it yourself.
 But on the plus side, no vendor lock-in.
 Everything is solvable.
+- It doesn't have built-in code templating (but your command line does, it's called "m4")
 - It doesn't have a GUI